Applications for Semester 1, 2023 open Monday October 10 2022 and close Tuesday February 7th 2023.

 - not undertake the course (CBEA3001) and CBEA3070/ANIP3003/ANIP3005/ANIP3007/VCUG3200 simultaneously.

-The information session, key dates, and the Client for Semester 1, 2022 can be used as a guide for the ongoing application process.
+The following information session can be used as a guide for all upcoming application processes.

 Key dates for applicants of SIP Semester 2, 2022: